 Study and performance of piano duets, two-piano works, and works for combinations of three or more pianists.
 The emphasis is on ensemble techniques for rehearsal and performance.
+Offered every other Fall.

 PI609 Graduate Piano Review (0 credits, 2 hours per week)